Clinical Research Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for clinical research roles in Washington DC?

 Federal contractors and academic medical institutions are the most active sponsors in the DC area.
-Organizations including the National Institutes of Health, MedStar Health, Inova Health System, Westat, ICF International, and Children's National Hospital have sponsored H-1B and other work visas for clinical research coordinators, associates, and managers.
+Organizations including the National Institutes of Health, MedStar Health, Inova Health System, Westat, ICF International, and Children's National Hospital have sponsored H-1B visa and other work visas for clinical research coordinators, associates, and managers.
 Large contract research organizations with DC-area offices, such as ICON and Covance, also have documented sponsorship histories through Department of Labor LCA filings.

 Which visa types are most common for clinical research roles in Washington DC?